Marcy ME 708 Upright Exercise Bike is an affordable upright exercise bike.

 Marcy ME 708 Upright Exercise Bike Consumer Ratings

-Customers are generally positive in their reviews with 80% rating the bike a 4 or a 5.
+Customers are generally positive in their reviews.
 That is from over a 1,500 reviews and being around for 6 years giving it a good test of time too.

 Those that disagree about the bike being a good buy, talk about it being broken or not working on delivery and having had problems with Marcy in getting it fixed or replaced.
 A few found the resistance wasn’t hard enough for them – if you are a seasoned cyclist or athlete this bike isn’t for you.
 But overall these concerns are in the minority.